la2050/archive/_projects/2014/architecture-and-environmental-design-serving-community-with-open-educational-resource.md

     transparency in all their procedures, and our new president Larry Franks is very supportive of innovative thinking, the local workforce, and improving students' lives.
-  competition: >-
-    I am part of a new National Collision for Architecture Programs in the Nation.
-Although many applauded my social concern for Architecture and the Built Environment, none of them are moving in that direction, instead just focusing on transferring to universities.
-Los Angeles Trade-Technical College has always been about real projects with real experiences.
-Our mission is different.
-  resources_money: '1'
-  resources_staff: '0'
-  resources_publicity: '1'
-  resources_infrastructure: '0'
-  resources_education: '1'
-  resources_technical: '1'
-  resources_communityoutreach: '0'
-  resources_research: '1'
   Which area(s) of LA does your project benefit?:
     - Central LA
     - East LA